tmolnar0831/tmolnar0831.github.io/content/2022/general/password_manager_101.md

 [PassBolt](https://signup.passbolt.com/pricing/cloud) is both SaaS and on premises tool, but it is rather for small teams and businesses.

-Both tools I meantioned above have their pros and cons, but using one is much better than using nothing.
+Both tools I mentioned above have their pros and cons, but using one is much better than using nothing.

 # Basic password education